mdcallag/mdcallag.github.io/ibench-results.md

 * dbgb - database size in GB
 * vsz, rss - VSZ and RSS in GB for database process, measured via *ps aux*
 * maxop - max response time for an insert in milliseconds
 * p50, p90 - the 50th and 90th percentile of the per-interval insert rates.
-Assume the test uses 10 second intervals and
-and ran for 10,000 seconds.
-Then there will be 1000 intervals and an average insert rate per interval.
-The rates are sorted and then p50 and p90 are the rates at the 50th and 90th percentile.
+These are per-client while *ips* is the average rate across all clients.
+If there are 8 clients and *ips* is 80,000 then the per-client p50 rate might be 10,000.
 * tag - name of the configuration tested.
 This names the DBMS, storage engine and configuration options that are explained elsewhere.
 In the example, **rx56.c5**, rx56 is MyRocks from MySQL 5.6 and c5b is the configuraton file (my.cnf).